Irritable Bowel Syndrome

 - Blood tests: You may need blood taken to give caregivers information about how your body is working.
 The blood may be taken from your hand, arm, or IV.

 - CT scan: This is also called a CAT scan.
 An x-ray machine uses a computer to take pictures of your abdomen.
-Caregivers check for problems and abnormal changes.
-You may be given dye in your IV to help your caregivers see the images better.
-Tell the caregiver if you are allergic to shellfish or iodine.
+Healthcare providers check for problems and abnormal changes.
+You may be given dye in your IV to help your healthcare providers see the images better.
+Tell the healthcare provider if you are allergic to shellfish or iodine.
 You may also be allergic to the dye.

 - Barium enema: A barium enema is an x-ray of the colon.
 A tube is put into your anus, and a liquid called barium is put through the tube.
 Barium is used so that caregivers can see your colon better on the x-ray film.